Guides/ILR Salary Requirement

 The £38,700 general threshold

-Since April 2024, the general salary threshold for the Skilled Worker visa route has been £38,700 per year.
+Since April 2024, the general salary threshold for the Skilled Worker visa route - and therefore for indefinite leave to remain on that route - has been £38,700 per year.
 This is a significant increase from the previous threshold of £26,200 (and before that, £25,600).

 The general threshold acts as a floor: your salary must meet this amount or the going rate for your SOC code, whichever is higher.
 In practice, for many occupations the going rate exceeds £38,700, so the occupation-specific rate is the binding constraint.
 For lower-paid occupations where the going rate is below £38,700, the general threshold is what matters.